 The short answer is that I plan for retirement just like any other self-employed person.
 Packing your bags and traveling full-time doesn’t change financial planning.

-I’m an aggressive saver, saving 50% of my income in 2018 and shooting for 75% in 2019.
-My current goal is to be completely financially independent (e.g. able to retire if I so desire) by my mid-40s.
+I’m an aggressive saver, saving 50% of my income in 2018 and aiming for higher numbers in subsequent years.
+My current goal is to reach barista FI (e.g. be semi-retired) by my mid-40s.

 Any tricks for finding cheap plane tickets?

 Be flexible both with your dates and destinations.
 An open-ended flight search for one-way flights from New York to anywhere in Europe anytime in the month of January yields offers like $228 to Paris, $209 to Milan, and $155 to Rome.
 A similar one-way search from Miami to South America shows October flights to Peru for $238, Panama for $138, and Bolivia for $406.

 Charles Schwab waives your international ATM fees, so it’s the option most American digital nomads seem to go with.
 I’m also a customer at Wise because they make it super easy to transfer money across borders (with lower fees than other banking options).